pmitros/cpsd-lottery/docs/schools/klo.md

 ### What modes of instruction are dominant (e.g. lecture, projects, groupwork, etc.)

-In kindergarten, kids sit 3-4 per table, and do activities with teachers walking around (although mostly not groupwork).
+In kindergarten, kids sit 3-4 per table and either work alone or together in small groups with appropriate teacher support.
+There are occasional team group projects with adult support.

-By grade two, there is a combination of group projects (often two students paired together) and creative multistep individual projects.
+By grades one and two, there is a combination of group projects (often two students paired together) and creative multistep individual projects.
 I asked for a few examples:

 * Classrooms celebrate Japanese Children's Day.
 Kids make a fish kite, where they color paper to look like a fish, spray with water, glue it, and write a statement about how they think about themselves.
 * The parents described the kids spearheading a pretty elaborate puppetshow supported by the teacher in first grade (building sets and then performing)